bastbnl/ds213j-optware-bootstrap/README.md

 . /etc/profile
 </pre>

-You'll be able to use ipkg after your next logon to the Synology.
+You'll be able to use ipkg anyway when you logon to the Synology.

 Create init scripts
 -------------------